jacebenson/jace.pro/content/post/2019-08-10-remote-tables/index.md

 If you are okay with *read only* data from another system then this is actually pretty good.

 To use this you'll need to create a Table still that will have columns for the columns defined in the script.
-So the real benefit is just keeping the data up to date and OUT of servicenow.
+So the real benefit is just keeping the data up to date and OUT of ServiceNow.

 For this example I'm going to use https://www.alphavantage.co/ to get Stock information.